Arthur Shores: Legal career

 Shores was general counsel for the International Association of Railway Employees (IARE).

 In 1941 he took on the case of Steele v.
-Louisville & N. R. Co. in which B. W. Steele, a member of the IARE executive, argued that an agreement between the railway and the Brotherhood of Locomotive Firemen and Enginemen was illegal.
-A whites-only railroad union could not exclude blacks and then deny them better jobs because they were not union members.
+Louisville & N. R. Co. in which B. W. Steele, a member of the IARE executive, argued that an agreement between the railway and the Brotherhood of Locomotive Firemen and Enginemen was illegal: A whites-only railroad union could not exclude Blacks and then deny them better jobs because they were not union members.
 He worked on this case with attorney Charles H. Houston, who argued it successfully in front of the Supreme Court of the United States in 1944.

-Shores represented black teachers in the Jefferson County School Board to receive the same pay as white teachers.
+Shores represented Black teachers in the Jefferson County School Board to receive the same pay as White teachers.

-In 1955, Shores successfully argued before the U.S. Supreme Court in Lucy v.
+In 1955, Shores and Constance Mobley of the NAACP Legal Defense Fund successfully argued before the U.S. Supreme Court in Lucy v.
 Adams to prevent the University of Alabama from denying admission solely based on race or color.
-Autherine Lucy became the first African-American to attend the school when she was admitted in 1956.
+This ended the university's three-year legal fight to block the admission of Autherine Lucy and Pollie Anne Myers due to their race, although the university immediately found another excuse to disqualify Myers.
+Thus in 1956, Autherine Lucy became the first African-American to attend the school.
 On the third day of classes, a hostile mob assembled to prevent Lucy from attending classes.
 The police were called to secure her admission but, that evening, the University suspended Lucy on the grounds that it could not provide a safe environment.

 Shores' campaign in 1963 to integrate the Birmingham public schools brought violence to him and other residents.
-Shores' home was fire-bombed on August 20 and September 4 in retaliation for black parents registering their children at white schools.
+Shores' home was fire-bombed with dynamite on August 20 and again on September 4 in retaliation for Black parents registering their children at White schools.
 The bombings—and demonstrations outside Birmingham schools—were used by Gov. George Wallace as a pretext to close the schools in defiance of the federal court desegregation order and to deploy state troopers in the city.
-Eleven days later a bomb killed four girls at 16th Street Baptist Church.
-He argued before the Supreme Court in the same year that the arrests of peaceful demonstrators in Birmingham should be ruled unconstitutional.
+Eleven days later, on September 15, 1963, a bomb killed four Black girls at 16th Street Baptist Church.
+Shores argued before the Supreme Court in the same year that the arrests of peaceful demonstrators in Birmingham should be ruled unconstitutional.

-During the 1960s, he became the first black member of the Birmingham City Council.